oubino/locpix_points/semore_expts/task_pointnet_dataset_4/README.md

 ## Overview

+THIS WAS FOR TESTING CAN DISREGARD RESULTS ETC.

 Dataset used: 'Semore-Dataset 4' - Dataset of pure fibrils vs pure iso (/w 0% noise) therefore have per FOV label
                Only 1 aggregate per FOV to simplify